International Master Programs Admissions Process FAQs

 All other students must provide a certificate or diploma proving your level of English.
 If you cannot book an English language placement test due to the pandemic, online placement tests may be provided for informational purposes (Duolingo, etc).
 Please be aware that in this case, your English language abilities may need to be verified during an interview with your professors before processing your application.
 Here is an informative guide for evaluating your language abilities.

-10. No prior knowledge of French is required to be admitted to an International Master Program taught in English at the UPPA.
+To be admitted to an International Master Program taught entirely in English at the UPPA, no prior knowledge of French is required.

 During the admission process, we ask you to indicate your approximate level of French, as this helps us to prepare French-language courses for incoming students.